kennychua/SeleniumGridInABox/README.md

 SeleniumGridInABox
 ==================

-Selenium Grid In A Box - All you need for a simplified setup &amp; install of Selenium Grid
+Selenium Grid In A Box - All you need for a simplified setup &amp; install of Selenium Grid with Google Chrome, Mozilla Firefox and Internet Explorer.

 What is Selenium Grid In A Box?
 --------------------------------